apache/celix/documents/framework.md

 -->

 # Apache Celix Framework
-An Apache Celix Framework is the core of an Apache Celix applications and provides the supports for deployments of dynamic, extensible modules known as bundles.
+The Apache Celix framework is the core of Apache Celix applications and provides supports for deployments of dynamic, extensible modules known as bundles.

-An instance of an Apache Celix Framework can be created with the celix framework factory or by configuring [Apache Celix Containers](containers.md) using the `add_celix_container` Celix CMake command.
+An instance of an Apache Celix framework can be created with the celix framework factory or by configuring [Apache Celix containers](containers.md) using the `add_celix_container` Apache Celix CMake command.

 ## Framework factory
-A new instance of an Apache Celix Framework can be created using the C/C++ functions:
+A new instance of an Apache Celix framework can be created using the C/C++ function/method:
 - `celix_frameworkFactory_createFramework`
 - `celix::createFramework`

-When Apache Celix Framework is destroyed it will automatically stop and uninstall all running bundles.
+When an Apache Celix framework is destroyed it will automatically stop and uninstall all running bundles.
-For C, an Apache Celix Framework needs to be destroyed with the call `celix_frameworkFactory_destroyFramework` and for C++ this happens when the framework goes out of scope.
+For C, an Apache Celix framework needs to be destroyed with the call `celix_frameworkFactory_destroyFramework` and for C++ this happens when the framework goes out of scope.

 ### Example: Creating an Apache Celix Framework in C